khyvero/vnbwedding/README.md

 3.  **Admin Dashboard Guest Management (CRUD):**
     *   **Add, Edit, Delete:** The admin dashboard is now fully functional, allowing for complete guest management.
     *   **Context-Aware Deletion:** The "Delete" functionality is now context-aware.
 Deleting a primary guest removes their entire party, while deleting a `+1` guest removes only that individual.
+    *   **Data Cleanup:** Removed the "Driving" option from the admin dashboard, as it is no longer a collected data point.
+    *   **Advanced Filtering & UI:** Fully repaired the admin dashboard’s filtering controls, including dropdowns and “Select All/None” buttons.
+Duplicate filters now use AND logic for more precise searches.
+A new display area shows all active filters, providing at-a-glance visibility into the applied criteria.
     *   **Bug Fixes:** Resolved multiple critical bugs, including an unresponsive "Add Guest" button and a recurring server crash caused by incorrect delete logic that conflicted with the database's cascading deletes.

 4.  **Admin Authentication:**